Junkcoin-Foundation/ord-junkcoin/README.md

 # Shibes

-ℹ️ This is a fork/based on [Junkcoin-Foundation/ord-junkcoin](https://github.com/Junkcoin-Foundation/ord-junkcoin)
+ℹ️ This is a fork/based Dogecoin wonky-ord

 ## Key differences